dupr/duprkit/README.md

 3. I want to compare xxx text files (or code) instead of license texts.

 Train with your custom text and predict any plain text with the model.

+4. why do you try writing such a tool?

+Firstly just for fun.
+Secondly as a part of the DUPR toolkit (https://github.com/dupr/duprkit)